bsenftner/miniCMS/README.md

-# A FastAPI based multi-user CMS experiment
+# A FastAPI based multi-user CMS / DMS experiment (content management & document management)

 ## Very much a work in progress at this point, informally declared version 0.6